 HANDY TOOL: One of the most handy items we had that any build site can’t be without is an aluminum folding work platform.

 Once the end and the front walls were framed we sheathed them with 7/16″ 4′ X 8′ OSB.

-At this point with all exterior walls sheathed and secure we wanted to ensure that the cabin was still level BEFORE we started the rafters and more weight.
-It’s easy to check for level by using a few nails and some string.
+At this point with all exterior walls sheathed and secure, we wanted to ensure that the cabin is still level BEFORE we start installing the rafters.

-If you do need to re-level the cabin at any point simply build a quick make-shift lever with lumber and fulcrum using a few logs.
+If you ever do need to re-level the cabin at any point simply build a quick make-shift lever with a scrap piece of lumber and fulcrum using a few logs.

 Here’s one way to do it…

 The main interior wall is comprised of 2 x 4 placed 16″ O.C.